Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

     Select-AzureRmProfile -Path D:\profile.json

+## Job Monitoring

-## Get all the jobs submitted in the last day
+### Get all the jobs submitted in the last day

 The -SubmittedAfter parameter performs server-side filtering.

     Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))

-## Get all the jobs submitted in the last 5 days and that successfully completed
+### Get all the jobs submitted in the last 5 days and that successfully completed

     Get-AdlJob -Account datainsightsadhoc -SubmittedAfter (Get-Date).AddDays(-5) -State Ended -Result Succeeded